 - Systems and information integrity

-Each domain and capability includes 171 best cybersecurity practices, as well — divided among the five maturity levels.
+Each domain and capability includes 171 best cybersecurity practices as well, divided among the three maturity levels.

 CMMC vs. NIST 800-171